mieow/vampire-character/readme.txt

 * Send a newsletter with Experience point totals
 * Can send notification emails via Mail or SMTP
 * Export and import the database to create and restore backups
+* (new) Custom Wordpress REST API endpoints to allow integration with other applications

 == Installation ==